Nivalyx/osu-wiki/wiki/Beatmap/TAG_beatmaps/en.md

 **TAG beatmaps** (or just *TAG*) are beatmaps that are specifically made for [Tag co-op or Tag-team VS mode](/wiki/Client/Interface/Multiplayer#tag-co-op-/-tag-team-vs) in [multiplayer lobbies]((/wiki/Client/Interface/Multiplayer)).
 As such, these beatmaps often require cooperative play between two or more players in the lobby in order to be completed.

-In these modes, each player is responsible for one [combo chain](/wiki/Beatmapping/Combo), and throughout the song, players switch between combo chains.
+In these modes, each player is responsible for one [combo chain](/wiki/Beatmapping/Combo), and throughout the song, players alternate between combo chains.
 For this reason, TAG beatmaps are often designed in such a way that their combo chains are placed very far apart towards each other, making it nearly impossible for the beatmap to be cleared by a single player.

 TAG [difficulties](/wiki/Beatmap/Difficulty) are most commonly denoted by the use of the term `TAG` in its difficulty name.
 Most often this `TAG` will be followed by a number, which typically denotes how many players the difficulty is meant for (e.g. `TAG2` for two players or `TAG4` for four players).